leosiqueira/HPC_setup_dask_jobqueue/hpc_v2.rst

 Getting Started with Dask and Pangeo on HPC
 ==================================

-This tutorial covers how to set up an environment to run operations in parallel using multicore processing on High Performance Computing (HPC) systems.
+This tutorial covers how to set up an environment to run operations in parallel using multicore processing on High-Performance Computing (HPC) systems.
 In particular, it covers the following:

 1. Install `conda`_ and create an environment.
 2. Configure `Jupyter`_.